Post

 Interior

-• Description/Symptoms: Sunroof fails to open or close properly
+• Description/Symptoms: Sunroof failing to open or close properly, getting stuck, or making unusual noises.

 • Recalls: None Found